 - Prepare a yearly legislative report due to the House, Senate and JBC for charter school capital construction needs

-- Maintain the Charter School Capital Construction grant program, which provides $6 million annually to public charter schools throughout the State
+- Maintain the Charter School Capital Construction grant program, which will provide $13.5 million for FY2014-15 to public charter schools throughout the State

 - Prepare, distribute and collect a yearly questionnaire form required for all charter schools

-- Yearly presentations at several conferences and seminars
+- Yearly presentations at numerous conferences and seminars

 - Green Ribbon Schools - this is a federal program that recognizes individual schools in each state that are exemplary in reducing environmental impact and costs; improving the health and wellness of students and staff; and providing effective environmental and sustainability education, which incorporates STEM, civic skills and green career pathways.

 - Greening Government - we are part of the statewide Greening Government initiative for CDE.
 The daily activities of state government have a significant impact on the quality of Colorado’s public health and environment, and use of its natural resources.
 That’s why, in April 2007, Governor Bill Ritter, Jr., signed the Greening of State Government Executive Orders D011 07 and D012 07.